-On June 12, 2017, the Company and Maged Shenouda, a director of the Company, entered into a Consulting Agreement (the "Agreement").
-Pursuant to the terms of the Agreement, Mr. Shenouda will assist the Company with matters that may be requested by the Company.
-Mr. Shenouda will be paid a consulting fee of \$10,000 per month.
-The term of the Agreement is for one year.
-On November 13, 2017, Mr. Shenouda and the Company agreed to terminate the Consulting Agreement effective December 31, 2017.
+On June 12, 2017, the Company and Maged Shenouda, a director of the Company, entered into a Consulting Agreement.
+Pursuant to the terms of the agreement, Mr. Shenouda assisted the Company with matters requested by the Company.
+Mr. Shenouda was paid a consulting fee of \$10,000 per month.
+The agreement was terminated effective December 31, 2017.